janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 Another difference from other gems is number of obligatory dependencies.
-While CarrierWave, Refile and Paperlip have 9-12 depedencies in total, Shrine by default has only 1 small dependency for downloading files.
+While CarrierWave, Refile and Paperlip have 9-12 depedencies in total, Shrine by default has only 2 – one for downloading files, one for generating a value for the `Content-Disposition` header.

 ## Performance